HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/roundtrip.md

     ![alt text](../assets/images/rtsave.png)

 !!!tip "Microsoft Office Round Trip edit"
     This feature enables you to access compatible file formats, particularly those commonly used in Microsoft office settings, using their respective native applications.
-This speeds up the process of downloading.
 When saving the file, it is sent back to the document on the server.
 No need to download and reattach again the document.